Build an auditable LLM cost ledger from usage traces, cache decisions, output contracts, offline batch work, and release budget gates.

 4saved_per_replay_day=$0.68The cheapest candidate is rejected.
 Cost reductions count only after the output still meets the same correctness and evidence contract.

-OpenAI's Batch documentation describes a separate asynchronous workload path with a 50% discount compared with synchronous APIs and a 24-hour completion window.[4]
+OpenAI's Batch documentation describes a separate asynchronous workload path with a 50% discount compared with synchronous APIs and a 24-hour completion window.[5]
 The pricing page publishes Batch token rates explicitly, so the ledger reads that row instead of deriving every category from one multiplier.[1]
+In this fixture, the displayed $0.13 Batch cached-input row means the replay total isn't the exact result of halving every Standard-row decimal locally.
 That path is useful for nightly regression evaluation of the support release.
 It isn't appropriate for a customer waiting in a live conversation.

 1@dataclass(frozen=True)